-TOURISM TO MAKE THE M () I by to be the first to the TOURISM, Intansportation Assa Vital sector r of any country in the worl都那多basically classified or the basis of the medium in which the travel takes place and air
+- TOURISM, TRANSPORTATIONAIS SPORT sector of any country in the world.
+TRAS basically classified on the basis of the medium in which the travel takes place and air

 Each mode of transportation involves a range of carrying units.
 The experiences reveal that each mode of transport and different types of transport are interrelated and complimentary to each other.
 Travel, particularly long haul, involves different types of transportation.
 Transportation forms the most fundamental component of tourism sector.
 This unit gives an overview of transportation and illustrates the linkages and relationships existing between various modes of transport.
 Also, the relationship between tourism and transport is also crucial and essential and this has also been discussed in this unit.